sonjagrath/introduction-to-R/index.rst

-.. physalia-reproducibility documentation master file, created by
+.. an-introduction-to-R documentation master file, created by

 =================================
 An Introduction to R
 =================================

-Here you will find the material for the `Physalia course <https://www.physalia-courses.org/courses-workshops/bioinformatics-reproducibility/>`_ **An Introduction to R**.
+Here you will find the material for the course **An Introduction to R**.

 The course was held online in the winter semester 2022/23 online on **March 6-17, 2023**.